callumflack/callum-flack-design/content/pages/about.md

 ## How we can work together

-Based in Cairns, I currently work with local, interstate and international clients.
+[Based in Cairns](https://www.instagram.com/p/BXbsNdrAt-v), I currently work with local, Australian and international clients.
 I can plug into a product team as a freelance designer, or work one-to-one with owners, organisations and creators to implement their digital business vision.
 I also enjoy travelling to meet in person.

 > The wordmark has been extended with a distinctive line that can be customized for a
 > series of transformations that reflect the dynamic nature of the organization and its
-> initiatives.” _Brad Spalding, Managing Director of The Substation_
+> initiatives. _Brad Spalding, Managing Director of The Substation_

 ## ways to engage my services